What is UGC? 7 brands show you the meaning of user-generated content

 Choosing Instagram hashtag feed as the content source

 Next, I’ll decide to show content from everyone, gather all UGC content types (images, videos, and Reels), and show them all automatically.
-I can always hide content later if needed.
+I can permanently hide content later if needed.
+If you need ideas on how to get more UGC content for your brand, check out our free resources.

 Choosing to show UGC from everyone on the Flockler app